 Liverpool had stand-out performers in defender Jose Enrique and goalkeeper Brad Jones but in reality - that word again - it was Suarez alone who won them a point.

-Rodgers is in the first flush of his infant Liverpool reign and no-one can carp at a point gained at Stamford Bridge but he must soon find the winning habit.
+Rodgers is in the first flush of his infant Liverpool reign and no-one can carp at a point gained at Stamford Bridge but soon he must find the winning habit.